jessstringham/murrelet/README.md

      - general code for parsing and evaluating livecode expressions: *murrelet_livecode, murrelet_livecode_derive*
      - specific code for livecoding (hot-swapping configs, some generic parameters): *murrelet_perform*
      - platform-specific packages for adding more sources: *murrelet_src_audio, murrelet_src_audio*
- - *murrelet_gpu*: some cute little macros for managing and chaining shaders. (this is _not_ live at the moment)
+ - *murrelet_gpu*: some cute little macros for managing and chaining shaders.
- - *murrelet_svg, murrelet_draw*: drawing logic. tbh, mostly included out of necessity for the demo.
+ - *murrelet_svg, murrelet_draw*: drawing logic.
+ - *murrelet_src_*, connections to to audio or osc or midi, etc
+ - *murrelet_gen*, backs (demos like this)[https://www.media.mit.edu/projects/silverspot-parameter-space/], turns arbitrary algebraic data types into vectors!
+ - *murrelet_gui*, helps with automatically generating a web gui
+ - *murrelet_perform*, other management for livecoding, like setting the bpm, managing configuration, setting the capture speed, etc.

 ## livecode macros